ragereaver/FJP_super_language/README.md

 After installing IntelliJ and ANTLR you can import our project into IntelliJ.
 There is several test files in directory testFiles.
-To compile these test files to PL/0 you can run class runTests.java
+To compile these test files to PL/0 you can run class runTests.java.
+More info to tests is in documentation.

-# Structure of project
+## Structure of project
+Main method to our project is in folder - java/src/Main.java Executible jar is in - java/out/artifacts/FJP_super_language_jar Gramatic for our language is in root directory - SLLanguage.g4

 > .idea
 - settings for intelliJ environment
 > docs